The methods documented here are to be used together with

-the expected number of transactions of an average newly alive customer.
+the expected number of transactions of an average, yet-to-be acquired customer and

 newcustomer(num.periods)